Is Massage Good for a Tight IT Band? | 321 STRONG Answers

 ## What Actually Works

-Focus your massage on three areas: your [quads](/blog/what-does-foam-rolling-thighs-do) (especially the outer quad), your glutes, and the TFL muscle at the front of your hip.
-A muscle roller stick is ideal here because you can control the pressure precisely and work along the muscle fibers without crushing sensitive tissue.
-The muscle roller stick from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) gives you that targeted control, roll slowly along the outer quad from knee to hip, spending extra time on any spots that feel knotted.
+Put your attention on three areas: your [quads](/blog/what-does-foam-rolling-thighs-do) (especially the outer quad), your glutes, and the TFL at the front of your hip.
+A muscle roller stick is my go-to here because you control the pressure with your own hands and can work along the muscle fibers without crushing sensitive tissue.
+The roller stick in the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) lets you do exactly that.
+Roll slowly along the outer quad from knee to hip, pausing on any spot that feels ropey or knotted, and give it a few passes.

-For deeper trigger points in the glutes and TFL, switch to the spikey massage ball from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set).
-Sit on it, find the tender spot, and hold for 30-60 seconds until the tension releases.
-Pair this with the set's stretching strap for [hip flexor and quad stretches](/blog/what-type-of-massage-is-best-for-leg-pain) after rolling.
+For the deeper, stubborn knots in the glutes and TFL, switch to the spikey massage ball from the same [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set).
+Sit on it, hunt around for the tender spot, and hold steady pressure for 30 to 60 seconds until you feel the tension ease.
+Finish the session with the set's stretching strap for some [hip flexor and quad stretches](/blog/what-type-of-massage-is-best-for-leg-pain), which extend the muscles you just worked and help the relief stick.

 ## How Often Should You Do It?